-Cyberarrow and Mobily announced a strategic partnership for CyberArrow’s AI-Powered GRC at Black Hat 2023
+CyberArrow and Mobily announced a strategic partnership for CyberArrow’s AI-powered GRC at Black Hat 2023

 Black Hat 2023, a prime global cyber security event, served as the stage for the announcement of this transformative partnership.
 CyberArrow's presence at Black Hat 2023 was a testament to the company’s commitment to providing cutting-edge automation solutions with a special focus on CyberArrow's AI-powered GRC solution.

-The event showcased an AI Innovation presentation with CyberArrow Co-founder Amar Basic as the keynote speaker.
-The live demo highlighted transformative impact of CyberArrow's AI-enabled GRC platform on compliance processes, offering attendees a firsthand look at seamless AI integration.
-This empowers organizations to navigate governance, risk, and compliance efficiently.
+The event featured an unparalleled AI Innovation showcase, with Amar Basic, the Co-founder of CyberArrow, as the keynote speaker.
+The live demonstration emphasized the power of CyberArrow‘s AI-enabled GRC platform, demonstrating how it revolutionizes compliance processes.
+Event attendees and visitors were able to see the seamless integration of AI technologies firsthand, empowering organizations to navigate the intricate terrain of governance, risk, and compliance with unprecedented efficiency.